HS 107 Readings

 9. Vietnam War (1968-1975)

 a.
 War was unpopular in U.S. President Johnson announced he would not run for re-election in 1968.
-Rebulican candidate, Nixon, pledged to get out of the war.
+Republican candidate, Nixon, pledged to get out of the war.

 b.
-After an election campaign marred by anti-war protests, civil rights demonstrations, and violent police reaction, Nixon was elected.
+After an election campaign marred by anti-war protests, civil rights demonstrations, and violent police reaction at the Democratic Party's presidential convention in Chicago, Nixon was elected.

 c.
 President Nixon intensified U.S. bombing and expanded the war to Cambodia without authorization from Congress.

 d.
 Protests continued in the U.S. while the war intensified.
-Nixon, began withdrawing U.S. ground troops while giving increased military aid to the south Vietnamese army.
+Nixon, began withdrawing U.S. ground troops while giving increased military aid to the south Vietnamese army, and continuing the bombing of North Vietnam.
 He also pursued a negotiated settlement.

 10. Consequences of Vietnamese War: